psimm/website/content/blog/dataframes/index.markdown

 This stands in contrast to polars and pandas code, which has to be rewritten from scratch.
 It also means that the skill gained in manipulating data translates well to other situations - SQL has been around for more than 40 years.
 Something that can’t be said about any Python library.
 Learning SQL is future-proofing ones career.

 While these are big plusses, duckdb isn’t as convenient as Polars and Pandas for interactive data exploration.
-The SQL isn’t as composable.
+The SQL isn’t as composeable.

+Composing SQL queries requires many common table expressions (CTEs, `WITH x AS (SELECT ...)`).

 Plus, writing strings rather than actual Python is awkward and many editors don’t provide syntax highlighting within the strings (Jetbrains editors like [PyCharm](https://www.jetbrains.com/pycharm/) and [DataSpell](https://www.jetbrains.com/dataspell/) do).

 SQL is less expressive than Python, especially when the names of output columns are unknown.

 It lacks shorthands.
 It’s also harder to write custom functions in SQL.
 With pandas and polars, custom operations are just one lambda away.

 Using duckdb without pandas doesn’t seem feasible for exploratory data analysis, because graphing packages like seaborn and plotly expect a pandas data frame or similar as an input.